-In a competitive job market, we all need a resume that works for us when applying for a job in 2021 as the job market is more competitive than ever.
-We surveyed hiring managers and human resource executives on the biggest resume mistakes they’ve seen over the years.
-And here are the results – the resume mistakes to avoid.
+In a competitive job market, we all need a resume that works on our behalf to demonstrate the value we can add to an organization.
+We surveyed hiring managers and human resource executives on the biggest resume mistakes they’ve seen over the years and here are the results – the resume mistakes to avoid.
 These are deal-breakers for employers, they can cost you the interview and make your application look lazy.

 Besides getting the contact information wrong, using an unprofessional email address can also cost you your job.
-Yes, the email you’ve been using since high school with swag, numbers, and symbols don’t work in the business world.
+The email you’ve been using since high school with swag, numbers, and symbols don’t work in the business world.

-Anyone can claim that they are a team player, organized, or have excellent critical thinking skills.
+Anyone can (and does) claim that they are a team player, organized, or have excellent critical thinking skills.
 Many recent graduates are using these fluff words on their resumes to stretch out the detail.
 However, these are repeated on the majority of resumes, thinking outside of the box will gain more traction.

 Less is always more when it comes to formatting your resume.
 You may stick to a clean design with more white space for the readers to quickly skim the information and get the idea right away upon reading your resume.
 There is no need to include colorful borders or fancy graphs.